dd32/td-gh-ex/readme.txt

 * Added Social Icons for Linkedin, Slideshare, Foursquare, Vimeo, Flickr, Tumblr, DeviantArt,  Dribbble, MySpace and WordPress
 * Added Custom CSS Styles option in Theme Options
-* Added Webmaster Tools and verification of Google, Yahoo and Bing
+* Added Webmaster Tools and verification of Google, Yahoo and Bing Version 1.2.4
+Fixed the action hook for simplecatch_haedercode to simplecatch_footercode

 == Upcoming Plan ==
 * Add more option in theme option for feed redirect, excerpt length